$150.00 – $450.00

 Because this is an open discussion class with a strict confidentiality code there are no one-time trial classes.

-Subscriptions are a flexible way for you to participate in almost any combination of TALK STORY sessions below.
 Note that your subscription officially starts at the beginning of the month, no matter when you sign up.
 (If you sign up for class on the 15th, you will be charged the same rate as if you started on the 1st)

-Sign up for the newsletter for future updates
+Sign up for the newsletter for future updates and approaches to writing your divorce story.

 Ahran Lee is a Korean American facilitator, multidisciplinary artist, and improv actor based in San Francisco.
 Ahran is passionate about designing community spaces where collective creativity and vulnerable sharing alchemizes trauma into healing.
 Social justice centered disruption as a personal practice, a dedication to human connectedness and kinship, and a belief that cooperative relationships ensure collective prosperity are central to her work as citizen, artist, and community builder.